ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/apache-windows-new.md

 http://127.0.0.1
 ```

-- If Apache is running on your Windows Server 2022 you will see the message **It works!** in your browser.
+- If Apache is running on your Windows Server 2022 you will see the message <b>It works!</b> in your browser.

 <img src="https://raw.githubusercontent.com/ladybirdweb/faveo-server-images/master/_docs/installation/providers/enterprise/windows-images/apache12.png" alt="" style=" width:500px ; height:100px ">